Berthoud Pass: Floral Park

 There are several ways to enter the Floral Park zone.
 To access Hoop Creek, drop into the run directly from the south side of the Berthoud Pass parking lot.

-Hiking or skinning up the CDT East road accesses the other runs.
+Use the CDT East road to access the other runs in this zone.
 To get to the Floral Park area follow the CDT East road to the first switchback.
 Usually there is a skin track entering the forest here and climbing southeast.
 Alternatively you can stay on the road to the third switchback and traverse from here.
 Traverse across the open glades to where you want to drop in.

 All of these runs exit at the Floral Park switchback on Highway 40.
 [39.7911, -105.7801] If you have traversed to the south to access the far reaches of Floral Park and Fairway you will need to take a north-trending traverse at the bottom of the runs to gain the switchback.